WilsonKinyua/instagram/README.md

 ## Description

 Instagram is a simple photo web application to showcase beautiful pictures and designs.
 Users get to view photos updated by other users.
 They can also click on a photo and view more details about it.
-Users can also leave comments based on selected images.
+Users can also leave comments or even like based on selected images.

 ## Setup Requirements